Skip to Content

 These 10 Deer Resistant Perennials are Beautiful, Aromatic and Critter-Proof

-On the other hand, annuals produce more flowers and their blooms last longer, but they are single season beauties.
+On the other hand, annuals produce more flowers, and their blooms last longer, but they are single-season beauties.
 You have to buy and plant them every year.

 No matter what type of plants you place in your garden, if there are deer nearby, you are creating what appears to them to be a convenient, one-stop, all-you-can-eat buffet of plant food.

-Your garden can be both a visual and aromatic temptation to hungry deer (and rabbits).
-If several deer are hanging out together and they are hungry enough, they will eat just about any plant or flower.
+Your garden can be a visual and aromatic temptation to hungry deer (and rabbits).
+If several deer are hanging out together and hungry enough, they will eat just about any plant or flower.
 Unless you have nothing but barberries in your garden (spiny, prickly Berberis Replicata to be precise and scientific), hungry deer could be a problem.

-In other words, there is no such thing as a totally deer proof perennial or annual, except perhaps for the barberry.
+In other words, there is no such thing as a totally deer-proof perennial or annual, except perhaps for the barberry.
 However, some plants are more scrumptious and tasty to deer than others.
 You have foods you love and hate, and deer are much the same.

 Related: How to stop deer from eating your hydrangea plants